webNpro/InsForge/README.md

 ### 2. Connect an AI Agent

-Visit InsForge Dashboard (default: http://localhost:7131), log in, and follow the "Get Started" guide, and set up your MCP.
+Visit InsForge Dashboard (default: http://localhost:7131), log in, and follow the "Connect" guide, and set up your MCP.

 <div align="center">
   <table>